alexa-whitney/Westeros-Whos-Who/README.md

 # The Westeros Who's Who

-This is a Node.js application that utilizes the Game of Thrones API to display information about characters, houses, and locations in the Game of Thrones universe.
+This is a Node.js application that utilizes the Game of Thrones API to display information about characters, houses, and books in the Game of Thrones universe.

 ## Getting Started